-Category Requirements Green (i) Completed Application for Environmental Clearance Certificate (ECC); (ii) Payment of the appropriate fee based on Environmental Conservation Rules (ECR), 2023; General information about the project; (iv) Exact description of the raw materials to be used and the product to be manufactured (where relevant); and (v) No objection certificate from the local authority.
-Yellow (i)Completed Application for ECC; (ii) Payment of the appropriate fee based on ECR, 2023; (iii)General information about the project; (iv) Exact description of the raw materials to be used and the product to be manufactured (where relevant); (v)No objection certificate from the local authority; (vi) Prior issued location clearance certificate (LCC) from Department of Environment (DOE); (vii)Process flow diagram; (viii) Layout plan (showing location of effluent treatment plant (ETP); (ix) Effluent discharge arrangement; and (x) Outlines of the plan for relocation and rehabilitation (if applicable).
-Orange (i) Completed Application for ECC; (ii) Payment of the appropriate fee based on ECR, 2023; (iii)Report on the feasibility of the project (if still being proposed); (iv) Report on the initial environmental examination (IEE) of the project, including process flow diagram, layout plan (showing ETP), design of ETP of the project (if still being proposed); (v)Report on the environmental management plan (EMP); (vi) No objection certificate from the local authority; (vii)Prior issued LCC from DOE; (viii) Emergency plan relating to adverse environmental impact and plan for mitigation of the effect of pollution;
+Category Requirements Green (i) Completed Application for Environmental Clearance Certificate (ECC); (ii) Payment of the appropriate fee based on Environmental Conservation Rules (ECR), 2023; (iii) General information about the project; (iv) Exact description of the row materials to be used and the product to be (iv) Exact description of the raw materials to be used and the product to be manufactured (where relevant); and (v) No objection certificate from the local authority.
+Orange-A (i) Completed Application for ECC; Orange-A (ii) Payment of the appropriate fee based on ECR, 2023; (iii) General information about the project; (iv) Exact description of the raw materials to be used and the product to be manufactured (where relevant); (v) No objection certificate from the local authority; vi) Prior issued location clearance certificate (LCC) from Department of Environmen (DOE); (vii) Process flow diagram; (viii) Layout plan (showing location of effluent treatment plant (ETP); (ix) Effluent discharge arrangement; and Orongo B (x) Outlines of the plan for relocation and rehabilitation (if applicable).
+Orange-B (i) Completed Application for ECC;(ii) Payment of the appropriate fee based on ECR, 2023; (iii) Report on the feasibility of the project (if still being proposed); (iv) Report on the initial environmental examination (IEE) of the project, including process flow diagram, layout plan (showing ETP), design of ETP of the project (if still being proposed); (v) Report on the environmental management plan (EMP); (vi) No objection certificate from the local authority; (vii) Prior issued LCC from DOE;

-Category Requirements (ix) Outline of the relocation and rehabilitation plan (where applicable); and (x) Other necessary information as may be required.
-Red (i)Completed Application for ECC; (ii) Payment of the appropriate fee based on ECR, 2023; (iii)Report on the feasibility of the project (if still being proposed); (iv) Report on the IEE of the project and the terms of reference (TOR) for environmental impact assessment of the project; or environmental impact assessment (EIA) report on the basis of the TOR previously approved by DOE, including process flow diagram, layout plan (showing ETP), design of ETP of the project (if still bein proposed); (v)Report on the EMP; (vi) No objection certificate from the local authority; (vii)Prior issued LCC from DOE; (viii) Emergency plan relating to adverse environmental impact and plan for mitigation of the effect of pollution; (ix) Outline of the relocation and rehabilitation plan (where applicable); and(x) Other necessary information as may be required.
+Category Requirements (viii) Emergency plan relating to adverse environmental impact and plan for mitigation of the effect of pollution; (ix) Outline of the relocation and rehabilitation plan (where applicable); and (x) Other necessary information as may be required.
+Red (i) Completed Application for ECC; (ii) Payment of the appropriate fee based on ECR, 2023; (iii) Report on the feasibility of the project (if still being proposed); (iv) Report on the IEE of the project and the terms of reference (TOR) for environmental impact assessment of the project; or environmental impact assessment (EIA) report on the basis of the TOR previously approved by DOE, including process flow diagram, layout plan (showing ETP), design of ETP of the project (if still being proposed); (v) Report on the EMP; (vi) No objection certificate from the local authority; (vii) Prior issued LCC from DOE; (viii) Emergency plan relating to adverse environmental impact and plan for mitigation of the effect of pollution; (ix) Outline of the relocation and rehabilitation plan (where applicable); and (x) Other necessary information as may be required.